 Statistical methods

 All statistical tests were completed in R version 4.0.4.
-First, the number of predictor variables were reduced because we expect physical parameters measured in the fish to be correlated.
+First, the number of predictor variables were reduced because we expected that the physical parameters measured in the fish to be correlated.
 This was completed by using a principal component analysis (PCA) using the packages FactoMineR and factoextra for the analysis, coordinates, contributions, and figures.
 The biplot figures produced from the PCA were used to visualize relationships between the parameters, and the results also summarize and combine the correlated physical variables.
 Next, a linear mixed-effects model was completed to test whether mercury increases with increasing fish size.
 Diagnostic plots for the linear mixed-effects model were completed using the DHARMa package, and the model was completed using lme4 and lmerTest packages.
 Effects plots for the linear mixed-effects models were completed using the effects packages to determine the relationship between Hg and size and compare the differences in Hg between sites and sex in YP and SMB.

 Statistical analyses